pharriso/cloud_automation/content/post/ansible-builder-disconnected.md

 RUN /output/install-from-bindep && rm -rf /output/wheels
 ```

 **Note** the steps to remove /etc/yum.repos.d/ubi.repo.
-If you needed to access an internal repository on a system which isn't registered with subscription-manager then you'll need to copy your own yum repo file in at this point.
+If we needed to access an internal repository on a system which isn't registered with subscription-manager then we'd need to copy our own yum repo file in at this point.

 We can now try to build the execution environment using our modified Containerfile.
 We will need to use a podman command to do this now that we have modified the Containerfile.